Echo (miniseries): Filming

-Principal photography began on April 21, 2022, throughout the Atlanta metropolitan area, in Atlanta, and was set to occur along the Great Walton Railroad in Social Circle, Georgia that month, with Freeland and McKenzie directing.
-Kira Kelly served as the cinematographer for Freeland.
+Principal photography began on April 21, 2022, at Trilith Studios in Fayetteville, Georgia, as well as throughout the Atlanta metropolitan area, in Atlanta, with Freeland and McKenzie directing.
+Cinematographers include Kira Kelly for Freeland's episodes, and Magdalena Górka for McKenzie's episode.
 The series was filmed using the working titles Grasshopper and Whole Branzino.
-Filming was also set to occur in and around Peachtree City, Georgia from late April to late August 2022.
+A traditional Choctaw blessing ceremony was performed before the start of production.
+Filming was set to occur along the Great Walton Railroad in Social Circle, Georgia in April, as well as in and around Peachtree City, Georgia from late April to late August 2022.
 Filming was previously expected to begin in February 2022, as well as in early April.
 Filming establishing shots for two episodes took place in Grantville, Georgia from May 16 to 20, on various streets in the town, the Grantville water tower, and Bonnie Castle.
 Filming outside Atlanta occurred with the first group of extras around June 1, with the second group for three weeks in July, and with the dancers and singers extras for around two-to-three weeks in July.
+The powwow set was built on a rural county fairground that Trujillo felt "had this great tone, texture and character".
+It was initially difficult to find locations in Georgia to double as Oklahoma, but the creatives were able to use their trip to the Choctaw Nation and scout the surrounding areas to gather reference photos and information that helped inform them on locations in Georgia that would work for shooting.
 Filming occurred over 92 days, and wrapped on August 26, 2022.

+Freeland worked to ensure her close-up shots included actors signing, with many on the crew taking American Sign Language classes.
+They learned that unlike speaking, which conveys text and subtext, signing conveys the text while a person's face convey's the subtext, which changed Freeland's approach to filming Lopez.
+Douglas Ridloff served as the ASL consultant and a consulting producer, after previously doing so on Hawkeye and Eternals (2021), with the series employing ASL and Indigenous ASL interpreters.
+Ridloff, who is the husband of Eternals actress Lauren Ridloff, would adjust his translations of English to sign language depending on each character, taking into account things such as what their proficiency should be or familial or regional dialects.
+For example, Bonnie signs without speaking as she is proficient while the elder characters such as Chula sign slower and use SimCom, which is signing and speaking at the same time.
+Ridloff was also able to incorporate Plains Indian Sign Language and other Indigenous sign languages that "date back to pre-colonization" into the series.